AlejandroNo4/alumns-API/README.md

 ## Important ❗❗❗

-After clonning to work with the front end, to run use the command
+After clonning to work with the front-end and run, use the command

         rails s -p 3001